microsoftgraph/msgraph-sdk-powershell/src/Bookings/Bookings/docs/v1.0-beta/New-MgBookingBusinessAppointment.md

   - `[PreBuffer <TimeSpan?>]`: The amount of time to reserve before the appointment begins, for preparation, as an example.
 The value is expressed in ISO8601 format.
   - `[Price <Double?>]`: The regular price for an appointment for the specified bookingService.
   - `[PriceType <String>]`: Represents the type of pricing of a booking service.
-  - `[Reminders <IMicrosoftGraphBookingReminder[]>]`: The collection of customer reminders sent for this appointment.
+  - `[Reminders <IMicrosoftGraphBookingReminder1[]>]`: The collection of customer reminders sent for this appointment.
 The value of this property is available only when reading this bookingAppointment by its ID.
     - `[Message <String>]`: The message in the reminder.
     - `[Offset <TimeSpan?>]`: The amount of time before the start of an appointment that the reminder should be sent.
 It's denoted in ISO 8601 format.
     - `[Recipients <String>]`:
   - `[SelfServiceAppointmentId <String>]`: An additional tracking ID for the appointment, if the appointment has been created directly by the customer on the scheduling page, as opposed to by a staff member on the behalf of the customer.
   - `[ServiceId <String>]`: The ID of the bookingService associated with this appointment.
-  - `[ServiceLocation <IMicrosoftGraphLocation>]`: location
+  - `[ServiceLocation <IMicrosoftGraphLocation1>]`: location
   - `[ServiceName <String>]`: The name of the bookingService associated with this appointment.This property is optional when creating a new appointment.
 If not specified, it is computed from the service associated with the appointment by the serviceId property.
   - `[ServiceNotes <String>]`: Notes from a bookingStaffMember.
 The value of this property is available only when reading this bookingAppointment by its ID.
   - `[SmsNotificationsEnabled <Boolean?>]`: True indicates SMS notifications will be sent to the customers for the appointment.
 Default value is false.
   - `[StaffMemberIds <String[]>]`: The ID of each bookingStaffMember who is scheduled in this appointment.
   - `[Start <IMicrosoftGraphDateTimeZone>]`: dateTimeTimeZone

-CUSTOMERLOCATION <IMicrosoftGraphLocation>: location
+CUSTOMERLOCATION <IMicrosoftGraphLocation1>: location
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Address <IMicrosoftGraphPhysicalAddress>]`: physicalAddress
+  - `[Address <IMicrosoftGraphPhysicalAddress1>]`: physicalAddress
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[City <String>]`: The city.
     - `[CountryOrRegion <String>]`: The country or region.
 It's a free-format string value, for example, 'United States'.